hachmannlab/chemlg/README.md

 [![Build Status](https://travis-ci.org/hachmannlab/chemlg.svg?branch=master)](https://travis-ci.org/hachmannlab/chemlg)
 [![codecov](https://codecov.io/gh/hachmannlab/chemlg/branch/master/graph/badge.svg)](https://codecov.io/gh/hachmannlab/chemlg)
-# ChemLG – A Molecular and Materials Library Generator for the Enumeration and Exploration of Chemical Space
+# ChemLG – A Library Generator for the Exploration and Enumeration of Chemical and Materials Spaces.
 ChemLG is a smart and massive parallel molecular library generator for chemical and materials sciences.

-Program Version: 0.2
+Program Version: 0.3

-Release Date: Feb 20, 2019
+Release Date: July 4, 2019

 With contributions by:
 Janhavi Abhay Dudwadkar (UB): Jupyter GUI

 ## Code Design:
 ChemLG is developed in the Python 3 programming language and uses OpenBabel and its Python extension, Pybel for handling molecules.
 The development follows a strictly modular and object-oriented design to make the overall code as flexible and versatile as possible.
+ChemLG can be run on a single core or in parallel on multiple cores.
+For the parallel execution, MPI4Py is also required along with OpenBabel as dependencies of ChemLG.

 ## Documentation:
 ChemLG documentation can be found here https://hachmannlab.github.io/chemlg

 ## Installation and Dependencies:
-The dependencies for ChemLG are OpenBabel and MPI4Py.
-It is recommended that these two dependencies are installed in a virtual environment prior to installing ChemLG.
-We suggest the following conda installations:
+It is highly recommended that a virtual environment is used to run ChemLG.
+The virtual environment and ChemLG and its dependencies can be installed as:

     conda create --name my_chemlg_env python=3.6
     source activate my_chemlg_env
     conda install -c openbabel openbabel
     conda install -c anaconda mpi4py

-You can download ChemLG from Python Package Index (PyPI) via pip.

     pip install chemlg

 You can test the installation with: